Limón Province: Cultural events

-Every second week of October, Puerto Limón hosts a festival called carnaval.
-The event's start is credited to local community leader and activist, Alfred Josiah Henry Smith (known as "Mister King"), who helped organize the first carnaval in October 1949.
+Every second week of October (except 2020), Puerto Limón hosts a festival called carnaval.
+The event's start's credited to local community leader and activist, Alfred Josiah Henry Smith (known as "Mister King"), who helped organize the first carnaval in October 1949.
 The event coincides with Columbus Day (known locally as Día de la Raza) on October 12, and traditionally lasts for a little over a week (to include two weekends).
 Activities include parades, food, music, dancing, and, on the last night, a concert headed by a major Latino/Caribbean music act in the Parque Vargas.
 Previous headliners have included Eddy Herrera (2002), Damian Marley (2003), El Gran Combo de Puerto Rico (2005), and T.O.K.
 (2006).

 The festival goes on rain or shine, though at times it is susceptible to local emergencies: Event planners cancelled carnaval in 2007 due to a major dengue outbreak that afflicted all of Limón, and again in 2008 due to an epidemic trash-removal problem that has since been resolved.

 On August 31, Día del Negro ("day of the black person") is held to showcase the black people in Limón.
 Everyone wears African garments, and the children and adults play music and dance in the middle of the street to traditional music.